sidijju/SP21-NMEP/hw6/README.md

 Your implementation for getting and loading the data from the model will likely differ from the implementation that I used so feel free to deviate from the skeleton code here.

 #### Using pytorch dataloaders
-We use tensorflow to build efficient datapipelines.
+We use tensorflow to build efficient data pipelines.
 You can read more about them here.
 Resource: https://pytorch.org/docs/stable/data.html
 And an excellennt turotial on how to use these: https://stanford.edu/~shervine/blog/pytorch-how-to-generate-data-parallel